-The second phase of a spectacular reimagining of the Observatory that introduces new experiences to its singular views of New York.
-Thinc is the Experience Designer for the reimagined Observatory, the project lead in a collaboration with Beneville Studios, IDEO, Squint/Opera, and a host of other consultants and production partners who have offered expertise to the project from digital media to lighting and fabrication.
+The second phase of a spectacular reimagining of the Empire State Building's Observatory experience is now open to the public.
+In addition to its singular views of New York, the building now boasts state of the art exhibits about the building, created in collaboration with Beneville Studios, IDEO, Squint/Opera, and a host of other consultants and production partners who have offered expertise to the project from digital media to lighting and fabrication.

-The new and expanded entrance graciously accommodates increasing visitation to the ESB, already in excess of four million people annually.
+The first phase of the project (which opened earlier this year) was a new and expanded 34th street entrance that graciously accommodates increasing visitation to the ESB, already in excess of four million people annually.
+The centerpiece of the new entry is an extraordinarily crafted, architecturally accurate two-story model of the building, framed by a grand staircase replete with details adapted from features of the Empire State Building.
 The new lobby features automated, Deco-inspired ticket kiosks, digital directional signs in nine languages, a green room for VIP guests, a state of the art security system, and interactive host screens.
 Together, these elements create a seamless entry experience for visitors from all over the world.

-The balance of the Observatory upgrade project will open in phases through 2019.
+The balance of the Observatory upgrade project will open in phases through 2019